-The condensed consolidated interim financial statements present the historical carve-out financial position, results of operations and cash flows as if Siyata Israel had been an independent operation during the periods presented.
-The carve-out statements of comprehensive loss include direct expenses incurred in the management of the Acquired Assets and an allocation of Accel's selling and marketing expenses and general and administrative expenses incurred in each of the periods presented up to July 24, 2015, which was the date of the Transaction.
+The consolidated financial statements present the historical carve-out financial position, results of operations and cash flows as if Siyata Israel had been an independent operation during the periods presented.
+The carve-out statements of comprehensive loss for the years ended December 2016 and 2015 include direct expenses incurred in the management of the Acquired Assets and an allocation of Accel's selling and marketing expenses and general and administrative expenses incurred in each of the periods presented up to July 24, 2015, which was the date of the Transaction.
 Refer to Note 2 of the accompanying Financial Statements for additional information.